Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 Here comes the fun part: adding elements to your SEO report.

-This is where you can mix and match the elements of your dashboard by selecting line graphs, pie charts, time series, geo map, etc.
+This is where you can mix and match the elements of your dashboard by selecting line graphs, pie charts, time series, geo maps, etc.

-This lets us how are traffic has grown or decreased over time.
+This lets us know how our traffic has grown or decreased over time.

 It’s the first button on the left of the graph icons.
 Click it, and use the mouse to draw the outline of the graph on your dashboard.
 You can adjust placement and size later if need be.